Alcohol and Native Americans: European colonization

 [They] are extremely apt to get drunk, and when so are very quarrelsome & disorderly ... indeed if it be the Design of Providence to extirpate these Savages in order to make room for Cultivators of the Earth, it seems not improbable that Rum may be the appointed Means.
 It has already annihilated all the Tribes who formerly inhabited the Sea-coast.

 At the same treaty conference, the Oneida leader Scarouady complained:

 Your Traders now bring scarce any Thing but Rum and Flour. ...
 The Rum ruins us.
 We beg you would prevent its coming in such Quantities, by regulating the Traders ...
 We desire it may be forbidden, and none sold in the Indian Country. ...
 When these Whiskey Traders come, they bring thirty or forty Cags, and put them down before us, and make us drink; and get all the Skins that should go to pay the Debts we have contracted for Goods bought of the Fair Traders; and by this Means, we not only ruin ourselves, but them too.
 These wicked Whiskey Sellers, when they have once got the Indians in Liquor, make them sell their very Clothes from their Backs.
 In short, if this Practice be continued, we must be inevitably ruined: We most earnestly therefore beseech you to remedy it.

 In 1773 the missionary David Zeisberger was preaching in Shawnee communities in Ohio when he encountered Chief Gischenatsi, who told the missionary that the sale of alcohol was a deliberate attempt to undermine indigenous culture:

 As the white people understand the weakness and incapacity of the Indians, they have a certain power over us, while pretending that, with all their deception, they mean well by the Indians.
 They come and bring rum into our towns, offer it to the Indians and say, drink; this they will do until they become quite beside themselves and act as though they were out of their heads.
 [Then] the white people stand, and point at them with their fingers, laugh at them and say, see what great fools the Shawanose are.
 But who makes them so foolish, who is at fault?

 Alcohol and cultural genocide

 In his research for the Genocide Convention, Raphael Lemkin proposed that distribution of alcohol was one of several tools (such as forced relocations, destruction of cultural symbols, and "re-education" of children) by which European-American colonists committed cultural genocide in North America.
-Lemkin theorized that the availability of alcohol undermined social integrity, promoted violence, impeded organized resistance, and contributed to the belief that Native Americans were culturally inferior.
+Lemkin theorized that the availability of alcohol undermined social integrity, promoted violence, impeded organized resistance, and contributed to the assumption that Native Americans were culturally inferior.
 Lemkin argued that once a people becomes dependent on alcohol "the desire for cheap individual pleasure [would] be substituted for the desire for collective feelings and ideals based on a higher morality."